hyperweek/django-mobileme/README.rst

 .. _flavours:

-The concept of **django-mobile** is build around the ideas of different *flavours* for your site.
+The concept of **django-mobileme** is build around the ideas of different *flavours* for your site.
 For example the *mobile* version is described as one possible *flavour*, the desktop version as another.